 15Five automatically creates a hierarchy based on reviewer/direct report relationships and allows visibility into various features based on this hierarchy.
 Since we are frequently asked who can see what in regards to Check-ins, the default visibility for a few roles is listed below.

-15Five account administrators do not have visibility into everyone's 15Fives by default or by simply being an account administrator.
-Account administrator visibility follows the hierarchy privileges noted above; aka if an account administrator does not act as a reviewer, they will not be able to see anyone's 15Five check-ins without requesting to follow.
-If the admin is a reviewer, their visibility will follow the above logic.
+Account administrators do not have visibility into everyone's Check-ins by default or by simply being an account administrator.
+Account administrator visibility follows the hierarchy privileges noted above; aka if an account administrator does not act as a reviewer, they will not be able to see anyone's Check-ins without requesting to follow.
+If the account administrator is a reviewer, their visibility will follow the above logic.
 For more information on roles and responsibilities, click here.

-15Five has a 'follow' feature that allows any person to request to follow/view/comment on any other teammate's 15Five check-ins.
-This is a great option for account administrators who want to follow others check-ins in a one off method.
+15Five has a 'follow' feature that allows any person to request to follow/view/comment on any other teammate's Check-ins.
+This is a great option for account administrators who want to follow others Check-ins in a one off method.
 For more information on that feature, see this article.

-Success Center article 🗒: Who can view your reports and whose reports you can view?
+Success Center article 🗒: Who can view your Check-ins and whose Check-ins you can view?

 Success Center article 🗒: Team visibility options

-By default, the reviewers at the top of the hierarchy will be able to view their direct reports' 15Fives, and anyone who reports to their direct reports, and anyone who reports to those direct reports, and so on.
+By default, the reviewers at the top of the hierarchy will be able to view their direct reports' Check-ins, and anyone who reports to their direct reports, and anyone who reports to those direct reports, and so on.
 This can include one or multiple levels of reviewer/direct report relationships, depending on how far reporting line goes.
 Top-tier reviewers are typically C Levels, VPs, or HR Managers.
-Only 15Fives are visible through this default view, not 1-on-1s or Best-Self Review®.
+Only Check-ins are visible through this default view, not 1-on-1s or Best-Self Review®.

 Guide 📖: The High-Growth CEO Handbook